AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Pro & Premium User Guide/Provisioning/Provisioning settings/Change the CNAME record to redirect traffic to Sec-Traffic Manager.md

 After you add a scheduling rule by using Sec-Traffic Manager, Sec-Traffic Manager generates a CNAME.
 To redirect inbound traffic to Sec-Traffic Manager, you must change the CNAME record of the domain name of the website to map the domain name to the CNAME that is assigned by Sec-Traffic Manager.

-In the following example, the domain name is managed by [Alibaba Cloud DNS](https://www.alibabacloud.com/product/dns).
+In the following example, your domain name is hosted on [Alibaba Cloud DNS](https://www.alibabacloud.com/product/dns).

-If you use third-party DNS services, log on to the system of the DNS provider to modify the DNS records.
-The following example is for reference only.
+If you use a third-party DNS service, log on to the system of the DNS provider to change the DNS records.
+The following example is only for reference.

 Assume that the domain name that is specified in the scheduling rule is `bgp.ddostest.com`.
 The following procedure describes how to change and add DNS records in the Alibaba Cloud DNS console.